-a.
-The travel team must comprise at least 75% of players who have played for WSLL in the current spring or fall season.

-b.
-The travel team must hold an open tryout every year to fill open slots on the team, if any exist.

-c.
-The travel team must be insured (not covered by Little League insurance) d.
-The travel team may NOT use the WSLL name logo, or insignia d.
-The travel team may NOT use the WSLL name, logo, or insignia.

-e.
-The travel team must submit to WSLL an official request to utilize WSLL permitted fields, services and supplies (see Appendix B) between April 1st and June 1st each year.
+- a.
+The travel team must comprise at least 75% of players who have played for WSLL in the current spring or fall season. - b.
+The travel team must be insured (not covered by Little League insurance) - c.
+The travel team may NOT use the WSLL name, logo, or insignia. - d.
+The travel team must submit to WSLL an official request to utilize WSLL permitted fields, services and supplies (see Appendix B) between April $1^{st}$ and June $1^{st}$ each year. - e.

-f.
 No travel team associated with an organization or coach with an outstanding debt with WSLL from previous seasons will be considered.